zodern/mup-node/readme.md

 The base image is `node:<node version>`.
 As long as the package.json doesn't change, the `node_modules` is cached between deploys.

+You can add instructions to the Dockerfile in the config at `app.docker.buildInstructions`.
+For more details, look at the example in the next section.

+If your package.json has a `mup:postinstall` script, it will be run after `npm install`.

 ## Options

 `mup-node` is configured with the `app` object in your config.
 The available options are: